composewell/haskell-dev/coding-style.rst

 Variable Naming
 ---------------

+* Use verbs for functions and nouns for values.
-Use camelCase.
+* Use camelCase.

-Do not capitalize all letters of an abbreviation, it may become problematic if capitals are next to each other e.g. `decodeHTTPUTF8` vs `decodeHttpUtf8`.
+* Do not capitalize all letters of an abbreviation, it may become problematic if capitals are next to each other e.g. `decodeHTTPUTF8` vs `decodeHttpUtf8`.
+* Use shorter variable names for shorter scopes, and longer variable names for bigger scopes.

-In general, avoid using a prime on the variable names, e.g. use `step1` instead of `step'`.
+* In general, avoid using a prime on the variable names, e.g. use `step1` instead of `step'`.
 Numbered indexing is better because it is easier on the eyes and we can represent multiple generations of the variables without adding more characters e.g. we can write `step2` instead of `step''`.

-Use shorter variable names for shorter scopes, and longer variable names for bigger scopes.

 Top Level Definitions
 ---------------------